 First, keep it simple.

 Design elements should be minimal and clean.
 This will ensure that your email is easy to read on all devices.
-And because a reported 66% of of all email in the U.S. is opened on smartphones or tablets, it’s key to make sure your templates are optimized for mobile users.
+And because a reported 49.1% of all emails in the U.S. are opened on smartphones or tablets, it’s key to make sure your templates are optimized for mobile users.

 That same rule applies to your copy.
 Make it personal by using “you” and “I” and use language that’s friendly and relatable.